falkof/RFS/README.md

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+An early warning system intended to highlight the risk of RFS patients.
+This development is meant to minimize further risks of incorrect treatment/nutrition, It provides an easy-to-use support for those who are unsure.
+Helping patients and the community of medical spialists or professionals.

 ## Background

-An early warning system is intended to highlight the risk of RFS and mitigate further risks of incorrect treatment/nutrition.
 Hospitals and specialized medical practices see these symptoms quite often.

 My personal motivation is to contribute with newly acquired knowledge in IT and software development in a value-added way.
 In the same time I want to support my partner in her work.
 She herself works in oncology and palliative care and has also observed refeeding syndrome in real life.